 Fed officials have said that the unemployment rate needs to rise well past 4% to bring inflation down, but recent government data showed that consumer prices fell in June to their lowest level since early 2021 — 3% compared with a year earlier — and much closer to the Fed’s target of 2%.

 Despite that, on Wednesday, the Fed announced that is was raising its benchmark borrowing rate by another quarter-point after pausing in June for the first time in more than a year.
 Fed Chair Jerome Powell gave no hint as to what officials might do at future meetings.

 The U.S. economy has broadly been resilient in the face of the Federal Reserve’s aggressive rate-hiking campaign in its effort to stifle persistent inflation not seen since the early 1980s.

 The U.S. economy grew at a 2.4% annual pace from April though June, the government reported Thursday, even better than the 2% annual pace in the first quarter of 2023.

 While there have been a number of high-profile layoffs recently, mostly in the technology sector, the overall labor market remains healthy.

 IBM, Microsoft, Salesforce, Twitter, Lyft, LinkedIn, Spotify and DoorDash have all announced layoffs this year.
 Amazon and Facebook parent Meta have each announced multiple job cuts since November.

 Outside the tech sector, McDonald’s, Morgan Stanley and 3M have also recently cut jobs.

-Overall, 1.8 million people were collecting unemployment benefits the week that ended May 6, about 8,000 fewer than the previous week and the fewest since January.
+Overall, 1.69 million people were collecting unemployment benefits the week that ended July 15, about 59,000 fewer than the previous week and the fewest since January.